hashsplit/hashsplit-spec/spec.md

 the _sequence_ of chunks may get totally rewritten, as when a difference exists near the beginning of $X$ and $Y$ and all subsequent chunks have to “shift position” to the left or right.

-This section describes
+Representing the two different sequences may therefore require space that is linear in the size of $X$ and $Y$.

-an alternate technique for representing the sequence of chunks produced by splitting.
+We can do better,
-The chunks are organized in a tree structure whose shape, like the chunk boundaries themselves, is determined by the content of the input.
+requiring space that is only _logarithmic_ in the size of $X$ and $Y$, by organizing the chunks in a tree whose shape, like the chunk boundaries themselves, is determined by the content of the input.
 The trees representing two slightly different versions of the same input